Multidimensional Stable driven McKean-Vlasov SDEs with distributional interaction kernel -- a regularization by noise perspective

 By a density argument, we can extend the previous computations to the class of functions $f$ that are only bounded measurable functions and we eventually deduce that, for all $t\le s\le T$ and for a.e. $x$ in $\mathbb R^d$,

 By continuity of $y\mapsto \brho^{\varepsilon}_{t,\mu}(s,y)$, the equality extends to all point $y$ of $\mathbb R^d.$ }

 \textbf{Acknowledgements.} For the first and third authors this work has partially been supported by the Russian Science Foundation project (project ${\rm N}^\circ$20-11-20119).
-The second author acknowledges the support of the Russian Excellence project "5-100". {This joint work and its companion \cite{chau:jabi:meno:22-2} were both initiated in May 2021}.
+For the second author, the article was prepared within the framework of the Basic Research Program at HSE University. {This joint work and its companion \cite{chau:jabi:meno:22-2} were both initiated in May 2021}.
 The first author also thanks the Centre Henri Lebesgue ANR-11-LABX-0020-01 for creating an attractive mathematical environment.